Ssnakyx/Portfolion/README.md

 ## How to Use

 1. Download or clone this repository
-2. Replace the placeholder images in the `images/projects/` directory with your actual project images
+2. Two project images (forum-project.jpg and poke-hamed.jpg) are already included.
+Replace the other placeholder images in the `images/projects/` directory with your actual project images
 3. Update the project data in the `script.js` file to match your projects
 4. Customize the content in `index.html` to reflect your personal information
 5. Deploy to Netlify or any other static hosting service